arangodb-foxx/pregelator/README.md

-# pregelator
+# pregelator (experimental feature)

+_Note: This Foxx Service is still in development._

-Pregel UI IDE to write and execute customizable pregel algorithms.
-Delivered in a foxx application containing a visual UI based on reactjs.
+Pregel UI IDE to write and execute Programmable Pregel Algorithms, delivered in a foxx service containing a visual UI to improve the development of custom algorithms.

+This is an experimental feature of ArangoDB 3.8.

 ## Use the build in JS commands: